 For certain, egregious behaviors, students will be sent out of the classroom to the Dean's Office.
 This consequence is known as a Dean Referral.
 Additional consequences will be administered as necessary depending upon the student's ability to self-regulate in a reasonable amount of time.
-For most offenses, if a student is sent to the Dean's office, but is able to calm themselves down within 5 minutes, then they will be able to return to class, but may need to do so in a different classroom than their homeroom.
-This is known as a Buddy-Room Reset, and is described in more detail below.
 If a student is sent to the Dean's office and is unable to calm themselves down within a reasonable amount of time, their family will be notified and asked to pick up their student and bring them home for the remainder of the day.
 For certain serious offenses, CIP staff may choose to keep students in the Dean's office for the remainder of the day, or choose to send the student home immediately.